 There are also significant differences between the two programs.
 First, the two programs were created to serve different purposes.
 The UCR Program’s primary objective is to provide a reliable set of criminal justice statistics for law enforcement administration, operation, and management.
 The BJS established the NCVS to provide previously unavailable information about crime (including crime not reported to police), victims, and offenders.

 Second, the two programs measure an overlapping but nonidentical set of crimes.
 The NCVS includes crimes both reported and not reported to law enforcement.
 The NCVS excludes, but the UCR includes, homicide, arson, commercial crimes, and crimes against children under age 12.
-The UCR captures crimes reported to law enforcement but collects only arrest data for simple assaults and sexual assaults other than forcible rape.
+The UCR captures crimes reported to law enforcement but collects only arrest data for simple assault and sexual assault other than forcible rape.

 Third, because of methodology, the NCVS and UCR definitions of some crime differ.
 For example, the UCR defines burglary as the unlawful entry or attempted entry of a structure to commit a felony or theft.
 The NCVS, not wanting to ask victims to ascertain offender motives, defines burglary as the entry or attempted entry of a residence by a person who had no right to be there.